sunnypilot/sunnypilot/README.md

 **Features:**
 * Vision-based Turn Speed Control (VTSC) - Use vision path predictions to estimate the appropriate speed to drive through turns ahead - i.e., slowing down for curves
 * Map-Data-based Turn Speed Control (MTSC) - Use curvature information from map data to define speed limits to take turns ahead - i.e., slowing down for curves
-  * **Note: Require data connection**
+  * **Note: Requires data connection**
 * Speed Limit Control (SLC) - Use speed limit signs information from map data and car interface to automatically adapt cruise speed to road limits
   * HKG only: Highway Driving Assist (HDA) status integration - on applicable HKG cars only
-  * **Note: Require data connection**
+  * **Note: Requires data connection**
     * Speed Limit Offset - When Speed Limit Control is enabled, set speed limit slightly higher than the actual speed limit for a more natural drive
-      * **Note: Require data connection**
+      * **Note: Requires data connection**
-* Hands on Wheel Monitoring - Monitor and alert when driver is not keeping the hands on the steering wheel
+* Hands on Wheel Monitoring - Monitors and alerts the driver when their hands have not been on the steering wheel for an extended time

 **Instruction**

 **📗 How to use Custom Longitudinal Control on sunnypilot 📗**

-When using Speed Limit Control, Vision or Map based Turn control, you will be setting the "MAX" ACC speed on the sunnypilot display instead of the one in the dashboard.
-The car will then set the ACC setting in the dashboard to the targeted speed, but never exceeding the max speed set on the sunnypilot display.
+When using Speed Limit, Vision, or Map based Turn control, you will be setting the "MAX" ACC speed on the sunnypilot display instead of the one in the dashboard.
+The car will then set the ACC setting in the dashboard to the targeted speed, but will never exceed the max speed set on the sunnypilot display.
 A quick press of the RES+ or SET- buttons will change this speed by 5 MPH or KM/H on the sunnypilot display, while a long deliberate press (about a 1/2 second press) changes it by 1 MPH or KM/H. DO NOT hold the RES+ or SET- buttons for longer that a 1 second.
 Either make quick or long deliberate presses only.

 **‼ Where to look when setting ACC speed ‼**